Obarun/66/doc/66-frontend.md

 Provide = ( network networking )
 ```

-Defines one or more service aliases, alternate names under which this service can be referenced.
-These aliases behave like symbolic links, allowing the same service to be managed with different name.
+Defines one or more names this service answers to, in addition to its own.
+A name is a bridge between what a frontend or a command line says and the service that currently answers to it: nothing is rewritten on either side, the name is followed when the graph is built.

-A name has at most one claimant at a time.
-[66 enable](66-enable.html) takes the names of the service it activates and refuses when another service already holds one of them, whether that service provides the name or bears it.
-[66 disable](66-disable.html) gives the names back.
-Every other command follows the alias, so a service is reached through the name it provides, and the service bearing that name is reached through its provider for as long as the name is held.
+A name designates one thing at a time, a service bearing it or a provider of it, never both, and among providers exactly one answers to it.
+The events that move the answer from one provider to another, the refusals that keep the rule, and which commands follow a name rather than take it literally, are described in [dependencies](66-dependencies.html).
 A `Provide` naming the service itself is dropped with a warning.

 * mandatory: no